Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 • Bad example: A business template with a different homepage variation for a business, one for a phone app, one for an agency, one for a restaurant, and one for a portfolio.
 These are all different verticals.

-Templates with a minimum of three layout variations for three static pages are tagged with "UI Kit".
+• Templates with a minimum of three layout variations for three static pages are tagged with “Multi layout”

 Content

 • Very important: designers should create content and layouts that fit that template’s primary tag.
 For example: a Nonprofit template should have content, layout and database structure that is best suited for a nonprofit website.
-Do some research to find out what kind of content that type of website usually has.
+Familiarize yourself with the typical content found on that type of website.

 CMS